 For the project, they constructed the houses solely out of mudbrick and then plastered the walls white.
 They also used the same type of red ochre paint they believed Çatal Höyük’s residents used.

 Furthermore, they even built and tested a real hearth within the structure, seeing how the smoke would’ve escaped.
-But the doors we see now are only for modern visitors, as houses in Çatal Höyük had none.
+The doors we see now are only for modern visitors, as houses in Çatal Höyük had none.

 As mentioned earlier, inhabitants liked to decorate their walls with detailed murals, while they also dug burial pits right in their living rooms!